readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 The project privacy level is also used to serve the ``404.html`` page, show ``robots.txt``, and show  ``sitemap.xml``.
-The privacy level of the default version should be used instead.
+The privacy level from versions should be used instead.

 Some other ideas about keeping the privacy level is to dictate the default version level of new versions, but removing all other logic related to this privacy level.